 Co-expression interactions among high priority candidate (HPO) genes were identified in the ZmRoot network for Cd and visualized at several levels.
 Panel A shows local interactions among the 126 cadmium HPO genes (red nodes).
-Genes are grouped and positioned based on chromosomal location.
+Genes are positioned based on chromosomal position and are arranged in a circle to visualize inter-locus interactions.
 Interactions among HPO genes and Della9 (D9; GRMZM2G024973) are highlighted in yellow.
 Panel B shows a force directed layout of d9 with HPO neighbors.
 Circled genes show sets of genes with previously known roles in elemental accumulation.

-Genes co-expressed with d9 were investigated to determine which among these were associated with ionomic traits, and in particular, seed Cd levels.
-In the ZmRoot network, d9 had strong co-expression interactions with 38 other HPO genes (Fig. 10A).
-Among these were the maize Shortroot paralog (GRMZM2G132794) and a second GRAS domain transcription factor (GRMZM2G079470).
-Both of these, as well as the presence of many cell cycle genes among the co-expressed genes and ionomics trait affecting genes, raised the possibility that, like in Arabidopsis (Wild et al. 2016), DELLA-dependent processes, responsive to GA, both shape the architecture of the root and the ionome.
+Genes co-expressed with D9 were investigated to determine which among these were associated with ionomic traits and seed Cd levels.
+In the ZmRoot network, D9 had strong co-expression interactions with 38 other HPO genes (Fig. 10A).
+Among these were the maize Shortroot paralogs (GRMZM2G132794) and a second GRAS domain transcription factor (GRMZM2G079470).
+Both of these, as well as the presence of many cell cycle genes among the co-expressed genes and ionomics traits affecting genes, raised the possibility that, like in Arabidopsis (Wild et al. 2016), DELLA-dependent processes, responsive to GA, both shape the architecture of the root and the ionome.
 In Arabidopsis, DELLA expression disrupts Fe uptake and loss of DELLA prevents some Fe-deficiency mediated root growth suppression.
-Our finding that constitutive DELLA activity in the roots resulting in excess Fe, as determined by the D9-1 and D8-mpl mutants, points to a conserved role for the DELLA domain transcription factors and GA signaling for Fe homeostasis in maize, a plant with an entirely different Fe uptake system than A. thaliana.
+Our finding that constitutive DELLA activity in the roots, affected by the D9-1 and D8-mpl mutants, resulting in excess Fe points to a conserved role for the DELLA domain transcription factors and GA signaling in Fe homeostasis in maize, a plant with an entirely different Fe uptake system than A. thaliana.
 However, the direction of the effect was opposite to that observed in A. thaliana.
 Future research into the targets of the DELLA proteins in maize will be required to further address these differences.

-Remarkably, the HPO co-expression network associated with d9 in the roots contained three genes with expected roles in the biosynthesis and polymerization of phenylpropanoids (Monaco et al. 2013).
-The genes encoded by enzymes that participate in phenylpropanoid biosynthesis, CCR1 (GRMZM2G131205), the maize LigB paralog (GRMZM2G078500), and a laccase paralog were co-expressed with D9 (GRMZM2G336337).
-LigB, which in Angiosperms such as A. thaliana is only known to be required for the formation of a pioneer specialized metabolite of no known function, was linked to QTL for multiple ions including Cd, Mn, Zn, and Ni.
+Remarkably, the HPO co-expression network associated with D9 in the roots contained three genes with expected roles in the biosynthesis and polymerization of phenylpropanoids (Monaco et al. 2013).
+The genes encoded by enzymes that participate in phenylpropanoid biosynthesis CCR1 (GRMZM2G131205) and the maize LigB paralog (GRMZM2G078500) as well as a laccase paralog were co-expressed with D9 (GRMZM2G336337).
+LigB, which in Angiosperms is only known to be required for the formation of a pioneer specialized metabolite of no known function in A. thaliana, was linked to QTL for multiple ions including Cd, Mn, Zn, and Ni.
 CCR1, however, was only found for Cd.
 The Laccase 12 gene (GRMZM2G336337) was also a multi-ionomic hit with linked SNPs affecting Cd, Fe, and P. Genes co-expressed with D9 also were identified in the ZmPAN network.
-Consistent with the hypothesis that maize DELLA regulated the type II iron uptake mechanism used by grasses, the nicotianamine syntase3 gene (GRMZM2G439195, ZmPAN-Cd), which is required for making the type II iron chelators, was both a Cd GWAS hit and substantially co-expressed with D9 in the ZmPAN network, such that it contributed to the identification of D9 as an HPO gene for Cd.
+Consistent with the hypothesis that maize DELLA regulated the type II iron uptake mechanism used by grasses, the nicotianamine syntase3 gene (GRMZM2G439195, ZmPAN-Cd), which is required for making the type II iron chelators, was both a Cd GWAS hit and substantially co-expressed with D9 in the ZmPAN network such that it contributed to the identification of D9 as an HPO gene for Cd.

 Camoco identifies GWAS candidates for ion accumulation in maize seeds

 In addition to the mutant analysis of HPO genes identified by our approach, we manually examined the literature evidence supporting the association of candidate genes with ionomic traits.
 In addition to genes with known roles in elemental homeostasis, HPO genes for some ionomic traits included multiple genes encoding known members of the same pathway or protein complex.
-This suggested that biological signal was enriched by our novel combination of expression level polymorphisms and GWAS, and provided evidence of novel associations between multiple pathways and elemental homeostasis.
+This suggests that biological signal was enriched by our novel combination of expression level polymorphisms and GWAS, and provided evidence of novel associations between multiple pathways and elemental homeostasis.